Liberty Flames baseball

 The Liberty Flames baseball team is a varsity intercollegiate athletic team of Liberty University in Lynchburg, Virginia, United States.
-The team is a member of the ASUN Conference, which is part of the National Collegiate Athletic Association's Division I. Liberty's first baseball team was fielded in 1974.
+The team is a member of Conference USA, which is part of the National Collegiate Athletic Association's Division I. Liberty's first baseball team was fielded in 1974.
 The team plays its home games at Liberty Baseball Stadium in Lynchburg, Virginia.
-The Flames are coached by Scott Jackson.
+The Flames are coached by Bradley LeCroy.
 The team colors are red, white and blue.